-A federally funded program that provides part-time employment opportunities to Curry students with financial need, enrolled at least part-time.
+A federally funded program that provides part-time employment opportunities in off-campus community service positions as well as on-campus departments and offices to Curry students with financial need, enrolled at least part-time.
 Unlike other financial aid awards, work study earnings do not reduce tuition charges and therefore, this award is not deducted from the tuition bill.
-This program was developed by the federal government to provide eligible students with an opportunity to help themselves in meeting some of their out-of-pocket educational expenses.
-The program is subsidized by the federal government and the College provides a matching allocation.
+This program was developed by the federal government to provide eligible students with an opportunity to help themselves in meeting some of their out-of-pocket educational expenses such as books and supplies.
+The program is subsidized by the federal government and the College and/or off-campus agency provides a matching allocation.
 Work Study students must work to earn the amount of their academic award.
 Students will be paid biweekly for the number of hours they work.

 Students are encouraged to set up direct deposit for earnings to avoid lost or uncashed payroll checks and should contact the Payroll Office at 617-333-2223 with questions about initiating this process.
 Students not participating in direct deposit will receive a check biweekly.
 As funds are limited, eligible students will receive notice of their eligibility to participate in federal Work Study on their Financial Aid Award letter.
 Students are required to complete a FAFSA annually for consideration.
-Curry College's Human Resources Office manages the hiring process for students with this award.
-Questions about eligibility should be directed to Student Financial Services.
-If you have any questions about the student employment hiring process including available jobs please view the Student Work Study Employment section of the website or contact Human Resources, 55 Atherton Street, 617-333-2263.